-By defining each year as a twelve week period, Moran and Lennington suggest we might have more chance of success in achieving our goals.
+By defining each year as 12 weeks long, Moran and Lennington suggest we might have more chance of success in achieving our goals.
 Implementation of a tracking and internal feedback system is necessary to ensure the best chance of completion.

 At the end of every twelve weeks, there is a thirteenth week which you can use for completing the last few things to achieve your 12 Week goal(s).
 This week can also allow review and analysis to decide how to do things better the next time.
 Finally, you might also wish to celebrate, recharge and refresh before commencing another 12 Week Year.

 There are four cycles of thirteen weeks in each calendar year.